 8. The sales

 Take note of major promotional events like Black Friday, Cyber Monday, and Travel Tuesday.
-These massive retail shopping events aren’t just for gadgets and gifts; airlines also join in with incredible flight promotions, especially for early planners or flexible travellers.
+These massive retail shopping events aren’t just for gadgets and gifts; airlines also join in with excellent flight promotions, especially for early planners or flexible travellers.
 Travel Tuesday is a newer event but growing fast.
 It occurs the day after Cyber Monday, and many airlines and travel companies offer lots of exclusive airfare discounts on this day alone.

 Beyond these well-known sales days, there are additional opportunities to find discounted flights: